Global-Chem/global-chem/academic/paper.md

 <p align="center">
 <img width="1000" alt="Screen Shot 2022-07-16 at 5 29 41 PM" src="https://user-images.githubusercontent.com/11812946/181523510-f924f53c-f8f5-400c-bf80-55411cf74c9b.png">
-  <i>Figure 2: Penalty Scores Probability Density Distributions of the Charge Penalty Score by Subcommunity </i>
+  <i>Figure 2: Penalty Scores Probability Density Distributions of the Uncertainty Percentage by Subcommunity with Discrete Colours (93)</i>
 </p>

 For force field parametrization, we want to focus on the most interesting compounds based on human expertise and on the charge